Hellenic Coin Price Tops $3.68 on Major Exchanges (HNC)

 Buying and Selling Hellenic Coin

-It is usually not currently possible to buy alternative cryptocurrencies such as Hellenic Coin directly using US dollars.
-Investors seeking to trade Hellenic Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+It is usually not presently possible to buy alternative cryptocurrencies such as Hellenic Coin directly using U.S. dollars.
+Investors seeking to trade Hellenic Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Hellenic Coin using one of the aforementioned exchanges.

 Receive News & Updates for Hellenic Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hellenic Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.